2003 Angola Boeing 727 disappearance

-On 25 May 2003, a Boeing 727-223 airliner, registered as N844AA, was stolen at Quatro de Fevereiro Airport in Luanda, Angola on the west-central coast of Southern Africa, prompting a worldwide search by law enforcement and intelligence agencies in the United States.
+On 25 May 2003, a Boeing 727 airliner, registered as N844AA, was stolen at Quatro de Fevereiro Airport in Luanda, Angola on the west-central coast of Southern Africa, prompting a worldwide search by law enforcement and intelligence agencies in the United States.
 No trace of the aircraft has ever been found.

 Background

 The incident aircraft was a Boeing 727-223 airliner, serial number 20985, manufactured in 1975 and operated by American Airlines for 25 years until 2000.
 Its last owner was reportedly a US company called Aerospace Sales & Leasing.
 The aircraft had been grounded at Quatro de Fevereiro Airport in March 2002 and sat idle for fourteen months, accruing more than US$50,000 in unpaid airport fees.
 It was one of two aircraft there in the process of being converted for use by Nigerian IRS Airlines.
-There are reports that the airplane's registration may have been changed to 5N-RIR, possibly as a fake registration.

 The United States Federal Bureau of Investigation (FBI) described the aircraft as "unpainted silver in color with a stripe of blue, white, and red.
-The [aircraft] was formerly in the air fleet of a major airline, but all of the passenger seats have been removed.
+The aircraft was formerly in the air fleet of a major airline, but all of the passenger seats have been removed.
 It is outfitted to carry diesel fuel."